How do I become a puppy raiser?

 How long do I have the puppy?

-Depending on the dog’s temperament and abilities they usually go to advanced training at around 12 to 18 months of age.
+Depending on the dog’s temperament and abilities they usually go to advanced training at around 12 months of age.
 And then along comes your new puppy so you can be a part of this wonderful process again.

 Where do potential service dog puppies come from and what breeds are used?